-Below are some of Oxfam’s key WASH innovations, many used across the entire WASH sector.
+Below are some of Oxfam’s key WASH innovations.
+Many of these are used across the entire WASH sector.
 Read about our Innovation Outcomes in full.

-Quick, cheap, and easy to install in an emrgency.
+Quick, cheap, and easy to install in an emergency.
 Originally developed by Oxfam and KK Nag, variants of this are now ubiquitous in humanitarian responses everywhere.

 Stackable like a bucket, but once assembled the lid can't be removed and it transforms in a jerrycan.
 More robust than a regular container, not too heavy to carry, cleanable, and with no 'dimple' on the bottom so it can be carried on the head